Airbus Beluga: Operational history

 In 1999, a Beluga carried a large painting, Liberty Leading the People by Eugène Delacroix, which had hung in the Louvre in Paris since 1874.
 It was flown from Paris to Tokyo via Bahrain and Kolkata in about 20 hours.
 The large canvas, measuring 2.99 m high by 3.62 m long, was too large to fit into a Boeing 747.
 It was transported in the vertical position inside a special pressurized container provided with isothermal protection and an anti-vibration device.

 In 2004, a Beluga delivered relief supplies to the Indian Ocean region following widespread devastation of coastal areas by a major tsunami.
 In 2005, the type transported humanitarian aid and medical supplies from the United Kingdom and France to the Gulf Coast of the United States as part of disaster relief efforts in the aftermath of Hurricane Katrina.

 The Beluga has seen recurrent use to transport bulky objects, including vehicles, for various different space programs.
 In 2001, sections of the unmanned Automated Transfer Vehicle (ATV) space vehicle were transported by a Beluga from Turin, Italy, to Amsterdam, Netherlands.
 In 2004, multiple Beluga flights were made to Baikonur Cosmodrome, Kazakhstan, to deliver Astrium-built satellites.
 In 2009, a Beluga was used to convey the Tranquility module of the International Space Station from Turin to Kennedy Space Center, United States.

 On 25 January 2022, Airbus announced an airline offering outsize cargo transportation called Airbus Beluga Transport.
-The airline was established as an alternative use for the Beluga fleet, after it withdrawn from Airbus' internal logistics network after introduction of the BelugaXL.
+The airline was established as an alternative use for the Beluga fleet, after it was withdrawn from Airbus’s internal logistics network following the introduction of the BelugaXL.
 Airbus Beluga Transport saw demand after sanctions imposed after the invasion of Ukraine in 2022 affected Russian-operated Antonov An-124 services and the destruction of the sole Antonov An-225; the company stated that it foresaw in excess of 150 such flights being performed annually.
 In September 2022, Airbus began testing a new loading system for handling outsized military cargo with the BelugaST fleet.
 A verification exercise was conducted with the German armed forces, the system's first customer, during which a Sikorsky CH-53 Sea Stallion military transport helicopter was loaded into a Beluga.
+All five aircraft were retired from Airbus service in 2023.
 In January 2025, Airbus decided to close its Beluga Transport operations after just 14 months of getting its own AOC.
+The first aircraft was retired from operational service on 29 January 2026, and the final remaining two are expected to be withdrawn by mid 2027.